 - Blood in the spit or phlegm

-If you are experiencing any of the above symptoms, then it is the right time to see a doctor or a specialist.
+If you are experiencing any of the above symptoms, then it is the right time to see a doctor or an oncology specialist.

 Depending on TNM staging, your doctor will advise a CT scan or MRI scan or PET scan.
-These scans help the healthcare specialist to identify how much is the inner extent of disease.
+These scans help the healthcare specialist to identify how much is the inner extent of laryngeal cancer.

-The treatment depends on the extent of cancer.
+The treatment depends on the extent of the laryngeal cancer.

 - Early Stage cancer is effectively treated using LASER or radiation therapy.